 about

-Before I started my journey in food, I was addicted to social acceptance (I still am, just less so).
-I started my career as a very (literally) hungry management consultant in the fashion industry before moving on to become the youngest MBA candidate at Columbia Business School.
-Shockingly, resume accolades do not make us truly happy and I found myself depressed and lost.
-I decided to take a sabbatical and go "find myself" -- which led me to culinary school, various fancy-schmancy starred restaurants and a bizarre set of jobs (ironic highlight: selling cold-pressed juice door-to-door to Silicon Valley VC firms).
-Through these twists and turns, I parlayed my abilities into a culinary consulting business, which I feel lucky to say has been successful and rewarding while forcing me to grow up and be a professional.
+It's hard to imagine now, but food was nowhere near where I anticipated my life would lead.
+I started my career as a very (literally) hungry management consultant before becoming the youngest MBA candidate at Columbia Business School.
+Shockingly, resume accolades do not make us truly happy, and I found myself depressed and lost.
+I decided to take a sabbatical and go "find myself" — which led me to culinary school, various Michelin-starred restaurants, and a bizarre set of jobs (including selling cold-pressed juice door-to-door to Silicon Valley VC firms).
+Through these twists and turns, I parlayed my abilities into a culinary consulting business, which I am lucky to say has been successful and rewarding, while forcing me to grow up and become a professional.

 How to Fund a Food Business for People Who Have No Idea Where to Start - VICE